Capacity Planning

 Graceful shutdown

-On SIGTERM, the agent stops all streams gracefully, writes final state to disk, and exits cleanly.
+On SIGINT/SIGTERM, dbtrail stops streaming gracefully, saves a final checkpoint, and exits cleanly.
 Systemd and Docker both send SIGTERM by default on stop/restart operations.

 Monitoring